AdithyanA2005/CoderCodes/README.md

 A modern web application built with Next.js, Sanity CMS, and TypeScript, featuring authentication and a beautiful UI powered by Tailwind CSS.

+Explore this platform where there is a curated collection of programs based on different subjecs/labs

 ## Features

 - 🚀 Built with Next.js 15 and React 19